13krnk/PractiseWork/README.md

 # PractiseWork
-This is truly for learning and practise work purpose. sub folders of Data structures/ some questions & answers.
+This is truly for learning and practise work purpose.\
+sub folders of Data structures with some questions & answers.

---
+--\
-Some important aspects and my failures.
+Some important useful resource and my failures.:(\
 Preparation coverage from various sources.

+--\
+contribiutions on this repo is highly appreciated.